planetfederal/qgis-master-pass-cxxplugin/docs/source/usage.rst

 .. note::

-   If you reset your master password, you must click :menuselection:`Plugins --> Master Password <->Password Manager --> Store/update the master password in your Password Manager` again to update the change in the system's Password Manager.
+   If you reset your master password, you must click :menuselection:`Plugins --> Master Password Helper --> Store/update the master password in your Password Manager` again to update the change in the system's Password Manager.

 Clear master password
 ---------------------

-To delete the Master Password from the system's Password Manager, click :menuselection:`Plugins --> Master Password <->Password Manager --> Clear the master password from your Password Manager`.
+To delete the Master Password from the system's Password Manager, click :menuselection:`Plugins --> Master Password Helper --> Clear the master password from your Password Manager`.

 .. figure:: img/clear_master_password.png